manojujn05/pass-sorter/README.md

 # pass-sorter

 In order to run the code , please follow the given steps :
+To change the destination, arrival and means of transport , please update the index.php When you run this script , you will be able to see the json response in the browser/postman.

 ```
 1= Clone the git repository